Treatment Plan Module

 The area at the lower right shows remaining family and individual insurance benefits at a glance.
 For details about how amounts are determined, see Insurance Remaining Estimates.

 The note that appears at the bottom of the printed treatment plan is displayed at the bottom of the Treatment Plan module.
-The default note can be set in Treatment Plan Module Setup.
+The default note can be set in Treatment Plan Module Preferences.
 Change the note for the selected treatment plan on the Edit Treatment Plan window.

 The Update Fees button is designed to be used during the regular six month exam if there are procedures from the last exam which have not been completed.
 It is useful when procedure fees are outdated, for example, if you update your office fees.
 Fees are only updated one patient at a time.
 Another situation where you might need to update fees is when a patient's insurance plan or fee schedule changes.